CIgrate: Automating CI Service Migration with Large Language Models: Introduction

 \section{Introduction}

 Continuous Integration (CI) configurations define how a CI service automates software builds, tests, and deployments~\cite{Fowler_CI}.
 As projects evolve, developers often need to migrate their CI configurations between services, such as Travis CI to GitHub Actions~\cite{Hilton2016,Zampetti2019,Zhao2017}.
 Prior studies show that developers often switch between CI services due to evolving project needs, tool limitations, or service deprecation~\cite{woodward2020travis,rzig2022characterizing}.
 Though the frequency of such migrations is not broadly quantified, previous studies have shown that they are a recurring need in open-source development~\cite{rostami2023usage}.
-Rzig et al.~\cite{rzig2024example} highlighted the challenges of manual migration as being time-consuming and error-prone, underscoring the need for automated solutions.
+Rzig et al.~\cite{rzig2024cimig} highlighted the challenges of manual migration as being time-consuming and error-prone, underscoring the need for automated solutions.
 GitHub Actions, introduced in 2019 as an integrated CI solution~\cite{githubactions}, has since become widely adopted, while Travis CI has declined in popularity due to service limitations and usage limits~\cite{woodward2020travis}.
+Nevertheless, some projects may still require Travis CI support as a backup CI service or for compatibility with specific infrastructure.
 CI pipeline migration helps improve matrix support, containerization, and seamless integration workflows.
 However, manually rewriting configuration files is slow and can lead to mistakes~\cite{rostami2023usage}.
 CI configurations are also increasingly complex and often lack standardization across services, making automated migration non-trivial~\cite{ghaleb2024cicd}.